mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 "Everyone has their own personal game that makes their life worth living.
 Like you keeping your bunds together."

-"That's not a game," I said.
-"That's my life."
+"That's my life.
+It's not a game," I said.

 "What's the difference?"